Brendacg616/automodelcar-cic-ipn/README.md

 The ROS distro used is Indigo along with Ubuntu 14.10 LTS.
 All the C++ and Pyhton Modules are included in different ROS packages.
 The launch files are also included.

-**IMPORTANT: Before starting, make sure you have ROS and a catkin_ws workspace already configured on your PC!
+**IMPORTANT: Before starting, make sure you have ROS and all it's deppendencies properly installed on your PC!
 Otherwise, visit the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).**

 ## Cloning the repository
 In order to start working with the code, first clone the repository by typing: